cgp-2017/blog/_posts/2017-01-15-improved-enemy-AI.md

 MoveTowards(overThere);
 ```
 (this will work as long as 'overThere' is a position that Unity understands.)

+A parameter is just a special term for variables you give to a function to do with what it's supposed to do.

+For example, you might have a function called `Add(a,b)` that takes two numbers as parameters (a and b), adds them together and then returns the result.

+So `Add(1,2)` would return `3`.

+For our `MoveTowards(target)` function, the parameter needs to be a postion.

 <details>
 <summary><b>How should it all look put together? </b></summary>